Standard Model Theory for the FCC-ee Tera-Z stage: The ZFITTER project

 The phase space was now chosen to allow for a cut on the photon energy:

 with

-In (~\ref{eq:iii}), $\varphi_{\gamma}$ is the azimuthal angle of the photon in the cms and The integration boundaries for cos$\theta$ are chosen:
+In \Eref{eq:iii}, $\varphi_{\gamma}$ is the azimuthal angle of the photon in the c.m.s. and The integration boundaries for $\cos \theta$ are chosen:

-Finally, $x$ is the momentum fraction of $f^{+}$ in the cms in units of the beam energy:
+Finally, $x$ is the momentum fraction of $\mathrm{f}^{+}$ in the c.m.s. in units of the beam energy:

-The corresponding formulas are published, so we need not to reproduce them here.
-For didactic reasons, we show some initial-final interference formulas for the totally integrated cross sections with numerical integration over $s'/s = 1 - 2E_{\gamma}/\sqrt{s}$, taken from \cite{Bardin:1988ze}.
-They are reproduced in \ref{f-324-c1} to \ref{f-324-c}.
+The corresponding formulae are published, so we need not reproduce them here.
+For didactic reasons, we show some initial--final interference formulae for the totally integrated cross-sections with numerical integration over $s'/s = 1 - 2E_{\gamma}/\sqrt{s}$, taken from Ref. \cite{Bardin:1988ze}.
+They are reproduced in Eqs. \eqref{f-324-c1}--\eqref{f-324-c}.
 It is